jfbarthelemy/ChemistryLab.jl/docs/src/man/formula_manipulation.md

 # Chemical Formula Manipulation

-CementChemistry allows you to create and manipulate chemical formulas.
+ChemistryLab allows you to create and manipulate chemical formulas.
 It is based on `Formula` which is a structure (`struct`) which contains an expression, a writing of the formula close to those found in the Phreeqc databases, a unicode expression as well as a composition in the form of dictionaries and a charge.

 ```julia
 struct Formula{T<:Number}